acteng/update-your-capital-schemes/README.md

    terraform apply
    ```

-1. Store the new Terraform state in Bitwarden as "UYCS tf-backend State"
+1. Store the new Terraform state in Bitwarden as "uycs-tf-backend-state"

 ### Provision the Docker repository